kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 #.
 Select an :guilabel:`Employee`; their :guilabel:`Contract` are filled out automatically
 #.
 Add a pay :guilabel:`Period`
 #.
 Select a salary :guilabel:`Structure` (e.g. Employees Monthly Pay)
 #.
-The **Worked Days** tab will automatically compute the worked days/hours and time-off leaves
+The **Worked Days** tab automatically compute the worked days/hours and time-off leaves
    that are applicable.
 #.
 Additional payslip items can be added at this time (e.g. Commissions, Deductions) under the
    **Other Inputs** section.
 #.
 Click on :guilabel:`Compute Sheet` button to generate the payslip lines.
-This button will update
+This button updates
    the :guilabel:`Salary Computation` tab.

 .. image:: hong_kong/hk-individual-payslip.png